angulardart/site-angulardart/README.md

 [We welcome contributions](CONTRIBUTING.md), and we're [first-timer friendly](http://www.firsttimersonly.com)!

 For simple changes (such as to CSS and text), you probably don't need to build this site.
+Often you can make changes using the GitHub UI.

-But if you want/need to build, here's how.
+If you want/need to build, read on.

 ## Before you build this site